colorcube/bookmark_pages/Documentation/Configuration/Index.rst

 .. tip::

-    Keep in mind that the plugin is silent unless you're logged in.
+   Have a look at the comments in the example template.

 Make it work